 I know training classes can get expensive, but if you can swing even one six-week session of weekly classes per year, it is well worth it.
 They’re not for all dogs, of course.
 Hiring a private trainer for one-on-one instruction can also be very helpful.

-3. Not having an exit plan
+3. Not having an exit plan when trying to socialize your dog

 Some situations are just too stressful for certain dogs, and it’s up to the owner to always have a plan for what to do if it’s not going well.
 This is true no matter how well socialized the dog is.